Buddhilive/solias-js/readme.md

 [![Published on webcomponents.org](https://img.shields.io/badge/webcomponents.org-published-blue.svg)](https://www.webcomponents.org/element/solias)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-# Solias Web Components
+# Solias Web Component for Charts

-Solias is a web component library built with StencilJS which provides a set of web components inspired by [Material 3 Design principles](https://m3.material.io/) to help you create stunning user interfaces with ease.
+Solias is a web component library built with [StencilJS](https://stenciljs.com) which provides a web component that help you to create charts for data visualization with ease.

 The name "Solias" pays homage to [Solias Mendis](https://en.wikipedia.org/wiki/Solias_Mendis), a celebrated Sri Lankan artist known for his remarkable contributions to the world of art.
-Just as Solias Mendis brought his unique artistic vision to life, this library empowers you to bring your web applications to life with beautiful Material Design elements.
+Just as Solias Mendis brought his unique artistic vision to life, this library empowers you to visualize your data with beautiful charts.

 # Documentation
 For detailed usage instructions and documentation on each component, visit the [Solias Documentation](https://solias.buddhilive.com/).